dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

   }
 ```

-So when we taint null_resource.master1 for example, it sets off a chain reaction to all underlying dependencies (master2 -> master3 -> Agents).
+So when we taint null_resource.master1 for example, it sets off a chain reaction and triggers all underlying dependencies (master2 -> master3 -> Agents).
 Note this example is for 3 Masters.
 There would be more for clusters with more Master nodes.

 This is an unfortunate scenario resulting from using the bash style approach.
-We are currently limited on how we can support ALL types of install methods (Cluster Install, Cluster Upgrades and Node Replacements).
+We are currently limited on how we can support ALL types of install methods (Cluster Install, Cluster Upgrades, Node Replacements and whatever else may come up).

-## Possible Options
+## Possible Options to resolve

-- Make our scripts "smarter".
+- Make our install scripts "smarter".
 If cluster is installed, skip the install process all togther.
-- Modify the way we currently handle DC/OS installation or add an additional method to support this.
+- Modify the way we currently handle DC/OS installation or add an additional method to support master node replacement.
-- Use a different install method such as a config management tool.
+- Use a different install method such as a config management tool to support this.

 # Scenarios Tested
 ### Taint a Master